Dog Safety: Staying Safe Around Dogs

 - Never get between dogs who are fighting and keep your hands away from their heads.

 - Leave dogs alone when they are eating, whether the dog is eating from a bowl or chewing a treat or any other high-value item.
-Like people, dogs don't like it when people get between them and their food.
+If you do need to approach, make sure you have a high-value treat you can toss to the side to get the dog away from his bowl or other item.

 - Don't reach over or through fences or barriers to pet or touch a dog.